About the degree programme

 Career paths

 We take part in the UK Foundation Programme Scheme.
-This places graduates in Foundation Doctor posts across the UK.
+This places graduates in foundation doctor posts across the UK.

 Many graduates also go on to work with distinguished national and international research groups.